Daren Shiau, BBM

 A commissioned trainer of the high-level ASEAN Experts Group on Competition (AEGC), Daren is also Principal Examiner on competition law for both the Singapore Institute of Legal Education’s Foreign Practitioners Examinations, as well as its gateway Singapore Bar Examinations.
 He has also worked in Magic Circle London and Brussels competition practices on European Commission and Office of Fair Trading matters, and is a non-practising solicitor of England and Wales.

 Daren graduated on the Dean’s List of the National University of Singapore in 1996, and was awarded the Malayan Law Journal Book Prize.
-He is District Councillor of the Central Singapore District, and was conferred the Public Service Medal on National Day in 2016.
+He is currently District Councillor of the Central Singapore District, and has served on governmental agencies and committees throughout his career.
+For his contributions to the nation, Daren was conferred the Public Service Medal (Pingat Bakti Masyarakat) in 2016, and the Public Service Star (Bintang Bakti Masyarakat) in 2022.

 - Successfully represented appellants in a watershed Competition Appeal Board matter where the CCCS was adjudged to have failed to establish liability in an issued Infringement Decision.